Psalm 6 – A Confident Answer to an Agonized Plea

 Nor chasten me in Your hot displeasure.

 a.
-Do not rebuke me in Your anger: We don’t know what the occasion of sin was, but because of his sin David sensed he was under the rebuke of God.
+Do not rebuke me in Your anger: We don’t know what the occasion of this song was, but because of his sin David sensed he was under the rebuke of God.
 Therefore, he called out to God to lighten the chastisement.

 i.
 Anger…hot displeasure: Living before the finished work of Jesus, David had less certainty about his standing with God.
-On this side of the cross, we know that all the anger God has towards us was poured out on Jesus at the cross.
+On this side of the cross, we know that all the anger God has toward the believer was poured out on Jesus at the cross.
 God chastens the believer out of correcting love and not out of anger.

 2. (2-3) Two kinds of trouble.